By making covenants and centering our lives in Jesus Christ, we accept the vision He has for us and choose to live an abundant life.

 In this brief fireside testimony, John A. Widtsoe reminds us that a testimony is living.
 Having one today does not mean that it will be here tomorrow.

-The law of divine witnesses adds credibility and power to the testimony of Joseph Smith regarding the Book of Mormon and the restoration of the priesthood.
+The law of divine witnesses adds credibility to Joseph Smith's testimony of the Book of Mormon and the restoration of the priesthood.

 A strong testimony of the gospel of Jesus Christ takes effort—but is well worth it.
 Testimony can carry you through the challenges of life.